pohanson/tp/docs/UserGuide.md

 - `e:EMAIL` - Search by email address
 - Multiple criteria can be combined for more precise searches
 - All searches are case-insensitive
+- You can use either prefixes (advanced search) or a basic name-only search.
+- Do not mix styles in one command.
+For example, use `find n:alice t:friend` (advanced) or `find alice` (basic), not `find alice t:friend`.

 Examples: